Golf

 Everyone wants the "washboard abs" that will look good at the beach.
 Did you know that the abdominal muscles are vital for your golf swing?

-The abdominals provide a good deal of the torque necessary for you to drive the ball.
-One of the best exercises for the abdominals is the crunch (see figure 4).
+The abdominals provide a lot of the torque necessary to drive the ball.
+The crunch is one of the best abdominal exercises (see Figure 4).

 It is vital to incorporate strength and flexibility exercises into your exercises.

-Strength exercises such as the bench press can help you develop the power you need to hit the ball further.
+Strength exercises like the bench press, can help you develop the power to hit the ball further.

-If golf makes you happy as a person, why not prepare your body to enjoy a lifetime of it as long as physically possible?
-Overuse of muscles or lack of strength can occur easily if you play golf frequently without taking care of your body.
-Would you prefer to play golf until you are in your 70-80s or have to stop playing in your 40-50s due to poor health?
-Your 70-80s, of course!
+If golf makes you happy, why not prepare your body to enjoy a lifetime of it as long as physically possible?
+If you play golf frequently without taking care of your body, overuse of muscles or lack of strength can occur.
+Would you prefer to play golf until you are in your 70s-80s or stop playing in your 40s-50s due to poor health?
+Your 70s-80s, of course!

 Why warm-up?